East of Borneo (magazine)

-East of Borneo is an online art publication which documents contemporary art and its history as considered from Los Angeles.
-Partially funded and supported by the School of Art at the California Institute of the Arts, it was founded in 2010 by Thomas Lawson (artist and CalArts dean) and Stacey Allan.
+East of Borneo is an online art publication examining contemporary art and art history as considered from Los Angeles.
+Funded and supported by the California Institute of the Arts, it was founded in 2010 by Thomas Lawson and Stacey Allan.

 In 2012, East of Borneo launched East of Borneo Books.
 The first release was Piecing Together Los Angeles: An Esther McCoy Reader.
 It was followed by Facing the Music: Documenting Walt Disney Concert Hall and The Redevelopment of Downtown Los Angeles, a project by Allan Sekula, and Second Life: Light Bulb (1977-81), edited by Chip Chapman.